We love sex more than our church members – Pastor confesses

-Tetebremu Apostle Kennedy Afreh Poku has rubbished the notion that pastors do not like to engage in sexual activities or explore sexual fantasies.
+Ghanaian man of God, Tetebremu Apostle Kennedy Afreh Poku, has rubbished the notion that pastors do not like to engage in sexual activities or explore sexual fantasies.

 This came up after he urged men to eat out their woman if that is what it takes for her to get wet.
 This statement triggered Adwen to ask if pastors really like and support that, to which he gave this reply:

-The man of God again hammered on the fact that pastors, especially the younger ones, are very good in bed and “if you play with them, trouble will befall you”.
+The man of God again hammered on the fact that pastors, especially he younger ones, are very good in bed and “if you play with them, trouble will befall you”.